 The System's Financial Outlook.
 There are conflicting views about the severity of Social Security's looming financial shortfall.
 Some argue that the problem is more acute than the 14% average deficit indicates.
 They point out that the system's costs are projected to exceed its receipts by 4.04% of taxable payroll in 2030, a difference of 31%.
 In 2080, the gap would be 6.68% of taxable payroll, a difference of 50%.
 Thus, on a pay-as-you-go basis, the system would need a lot more than a 14% change in taxes or expenditures to be able to meet its promises.
-They contend that thinking the problem is 39 years away (i.e., because the trust funds would not be depleted until 2041) ignores the financial pressure Social Security will exert on the government when its expenditures exceed its taxes beginning in 2017.
-At that point that the government would have to use other resources to help pay the benefits, resources that would otherwise be used to finance other governmental functions.
+They contend that thinking the problem is 38 years away (i.e., because the trust funds would not be depleted until 2041) ignores the financial pressure Social Security will exert on the government when its expenditures exceed its taxes beginning in 2017.
+At that point the government would have to use other resources to help pay the benefits, resources that would otherwise be used to finance other governmental functions.

 Others express concern that the problem is being exaggerated.
 First, they argue that in contrast to earlier episodes of financial distress, the system has no immediate problem.
-Surplus tax receipts are projected for 15 years and the trust funds are projected to have a balance for 39 years.
+Surplus tax receipts are projected for 14 years and the trust funds are projected to have a balance for 38 years.
 They contend that projections 75 years into the future cannot be viewed with any significant degree of confidence and Congress should respond to them cautiously.
 They argue that even if the projections hold, the average imbalance could be eliminated by raising the tax on employees and employers by less than one percent of pay (if started today).
 They point out that as a share of GDP, the projections show the system's cost rising from only 4.46% today to 6.64% in 2030.
 While acknowledging that this would be a notably larger share of GDP, they argue that GDP itself would have risen by 70% in real terms.
 Moreover, while the ratio of workers to recipients is projected to decline, they contend that employers are likely to respond with inducements for older workers to stay on the job longer.
-"Transitioning" to retirement already is becoming more prevalent, and older workers are increasingly seeing retirement as something other than an all or nothing decision.
+Phased-in retirements already are becoming more prevalent, and older workers are increasingly seeing retirement as something other than an all-or-nothing decision.

 Public Confidence.
-Repeated polling done in recent years, under the sponsorship of the American Council of Life Insurance, shows a majority of Americans express a lack of confidence in the system.
-Although skepticism abated following legislation in 1983 shoring up the system, it has risen again with more than half of the public now voicing a lack of confidence.
-Younger workers are particularly skeptical; nearly two-thirds of those below age 55 voicing little confidence compared to less than one-third of those age 55 and older.
+Polls in recent years show that a majority of Americans have a low level of confidence in the Social Security program.
+Although skepticism abated following legislation in 1983 that shored up the system, it has risen again with more than half of the public now expressing a lack of confidence.
+Younger workers are particularly skeptical; nearly two-thirds of those below age 55 express little confidence compared to less than one-third of those age 55 and older.